ktang012/RShell/README.md

 ### Commands and Flags

-RShell executes in the form of: `command flags` and the optional `logical connector` following said command.
+RShell reads in commands in the format: `command` `flags` `logical connector`

+RShell will always first take in a `command` followed by `flags` if applicable.

+`exit` will exit the shell if executed as a command.
+It is NOT case sensitive.

-### Logical Operators
+### Logical Connectors

-RShell uses the following logic operators: `&&`, `||`, and `;` to connect the execution of commands.
+RShell uses the following logic connector: `&&`, `||`, and `;` to connect the execution of commands in a logical fashion.

-`&&` will execute the command following it if and only if the previous command executed successfully.
+`&&` will execute the next command, if and only if the previous command executes.

-`||` will execute the command following it if and only if the previous command fails to execute properly.
+`||` will execute the next command, if and only if the previous command fails to execute.

-`;` will execute the command following it regardless of the state of the previous command.
+`;` will always execute the next command.

-Everything after `#` will be ignored even if it is of a word.
+Everything after `#` will be ignored and treated as a comment.

-## Bugs and Issues
+## Known Bugs and Issues

-To be updated.
+- Everything after `#` will be treated as a comment regardless of its integrity in the command.
+- The use of `echo` will echo everything following it until `&`, `|`, `;`, or `#` is reached.
+- Any `"` will be included in the echo.
+- Treats multiple whitespaces as one.
+- Logical connectors without a preceding command will fail.
+- Logical connectors without a following command will be ignored.
+- Able to run multiple instances of RShell in itself.
+-